william-mead/william-mead.github.io/index.md

 [LinkedIn](https://www.linkedin.com/in/william-thomas-mead/)

 I'm very casually working on a multi-species ASEP simulation tool in python.
 If this would be helpful for you then feel free to [contact me](mailto:wmead@student.unimelb.edu.au) and I can share it.

-I'm obliged to share the best piece of advice that I have recieved on giving a talk:
-> *You cannot read and listen at the same time*